colleen05/GalaEngine-UserManual/README.md

 ## License

-All files in this repository are provided under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](/LICENSE) (CC BY-SA 3.0).
+All files in this repository are provided under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/)
+(CC BY-SA 3.0).
+See [LICENSE](/LICENSE) for plaintext.

 ### You are free to: